nolawiashine19-ship-it/nolawiashine19-ship-it.github.io/_projects/Bonita/index.md

 ## Nose Cone
+{% include image-gallery.html images="Nose_Cone_Chart.png" height ="250" %}

-We decided to go with a von-karman tip due to our rocket being simulated to reach subsonic speeds to determine what tip to use we used a chart indicited here
+We decided to go with a von-karman tip due to our rocket being simulated to reach subsonic speeds to determine what tip to use we used a chart

 ## UpperBody Tube